History of Aitutaki Cook Islands

 Written History of Aitutaki

 11 April (Teina's and my Birthday) 1789: Captain Bligh discovers of Aitutaki.
-11 days later the lure of Polynesian hula dancers must have been one of the motivations for Fletcher Christian to but Bligh overboard and for most of the crew to sail the British Royal Navy ship the "Bounty" back to parts of Polynesia they had recently visited.
+11 days later the lure of Polynesian hula dancers must have been one of the motivations for Fletcher Christian to lead mutiny on the Bounty in which Captain Bligh was put overboard in a long boat.
+The mutineers sailed the British Royal Navy ship the "Bounty" back to parts of Polynesia they had recently visited.

 Recent History of Aitutaki

-1951-1960 Seaplanes (Flying boats) land on the Aitutaki lagoon for refuelling at motu Akaiami before flying to Tahiti.
+1951-1960 Seaplanes (TEAL Short Solent Flying boats) land on the Aitutaki lagoon for refuelling at motu Akaiami before flying to Tahiti.
+Photo of TEAL 4 engine Short Solent passenger flying boat on the Aitutaki lagoon

 1965: Self-governance in free association with New Zealand